 Settlements time series has been developed through a linear interpolation between the 1990, 2000 and 2006 data, obtained by the Corine Land Cover maps, relatively to the class "Artificial surfaces".
-By assuming that the defined trend may well represent the near future, it was possible to extrapolate data for the years 2007-2010.
-The average area of land undergoing a transition from non-settlements to settlements during each year, from 1990 to 2010, has been estimated with the land use change matrices that have also permitted to specify the initial and final land use.
+By assuming that the defined trend may well represent the near future, it was possible to extrapolate data for the years 2007-2011.
+The average area of land undergoing a transition from non-settlements to settlements during each year, from 1990 to 2011, has been estimated with the land use change matrices that have also permitted to specify the initial and final land use.
 Land use changes have been derived, by the way of land use change matrices, smoothing the amount of changes over a 5 year period, harmonizing the whole time series, resulting in a constant amount of C stock change in the 5 year period, following a previous review remark.

 Further investigation will be made to obtain additional statistics about settlements, comparing the added information to the time series developed from Corine Land Cover data.
 More accurate and resolute data will outcome from the activities, in progress, related to the Kyoto reporting system (National registry for carbon sinks).
 Urban tree formations will be probed for information, in order to estimate carbon stocks.
 Moreover improvements will concern acquirement of data sufficient to give estimates of carbon stocks changes in dead organic matter for land in transition to settlements.
+In addition, in 2013, the joint project "ITALI" (Integration of Territorial And Land Information) has started its activities, with the aim to supply national statistics related to land use and land cover, harmonising and improving the current informative bases already available in the country.
+Further details may be found in the section III.1 Forest land (5A).